schmidtdominik/cs231n-assignments/LECTURE NOTES.md

 Instead approximate this by multiplying by dropout probability to rescale all activations.
 "Drop at train time, scale at test time"

+**Inverted Dropout:** Drop and scale at train time, don't do anything at test time.

+### Bias regularization

+Uncommon since bias parameters don't interact with the data multiplicatively, therefore don't control how individual data dimensions influence the final output

 ### Data Augmentation